Bh-an/chalo_assignment/README.md

 *   The application logs to both console and log files (located at `logs/app.log`, `logs/terraform_utils.log`, and `logs/ansible_utils.log`).
 *   Logs include timestamps, log levels (DEBUG, INFO, ERROR, etc.), and messages.
 *  When output is set to true on terraform and ansible endpoints the output is logged to the `debug` log level.

+### Adding to the API

+* Changes to terraform:
+    * Changes to the /main/variables.tf file should be carried over to the terraform_utils.py file.
+All added variables should either be under REQUIRED_VARIABLES(no defaults) or OPTIONAL_VARIABLES(has defaults)
+    * Endpoint logic is defined in terraform_controller.py and additional definitions should exist there.
+    * Add route to api/routes.py
+* Changes to Ansible
+    * Changes to hosts.ini and ansible.cfg should be mirrored in the relevant jinja template in the templates directory
+    * Playbook and task specific changes dont need to be changed
+    * If adding playbooks, ansible_utils.py needs to be modified to make the command that is run more flexible
+    * Endpoint logic is defined in ansible_controller.py and additional definitions should exist there.
+    * Add route to api/routes.py